 2. Wildflower meadows

 Wildflower meadows were once common across the landscape for many centuries.
-Wild meadows are a rich tapestry of wildflowers and grasses which are harvested once a year.
+Wild meadows were a rich tapestry of wildflowers and grasses traditionally harvested once a year.

 Historically the hay of such meadows was collected and used to feed livestock during the winter months.
 However modern, mechanised, agriculture eliminated the need for meadow harvesting about 70 years ago.